alexandrainst/danlp/README.md

 ## Get started

 To get started using DaNLP in your python project simply install the pip package.
-However installing the pip package will not install all NLP libraries because we want you to have the freedom to limit the dependency on what you use.
+Note that installing the default pip package will not install all NLP libraries because we want you to have the freedom to limit the dependency on what you use.
+Instead we provide you with an installation option if you want to install all the required dependencies.

 ### Install with pip